slightlynybbled/huddle/docsource/docs/index.md

 in.
 Each device takes charge of its self and does a pull as the git repository is updated.
 This has the advantage of not requiring any sort of global registry or count of devices and scales very well.

+In addition, huddle will pull from any number of git repositories and initiate any number of applications.
+Huddle only requires one configuration script per application.

+In auto-scaling environments, typically an initial image is created for the server or IoT device which contains:

+ - python environment
+ - huddle installation
+ - appropriate huddle configuration script(s)
+ - huddle loaded at startup (probably `@restart` cron job)

+Each server then manages its own application suite!